 Despite being renowned for their ‘phat’ bowls, Phat Pho also dishes up a crafty banh mi.
 In the crusty baguette, you will find fresh coriander, cucumbers, pickled carrots, housemade mayonnaise and Hong’s special paté with your choice of marinated pork, chicken, nem nuong, beef, Viet style pulled pork or tofu.
 Say yes to adding chilli if you dare, but make sure you have a Vietnamese iced coffee on hand for when things heat up.

-The Roll Shop takes pride in their huge range of banh mi flavours and combinations, but our favourite is definitely the sweet glazed grilled pork banh mi, complete with pickled carrot, cucumber, coriander and home-made mayo.
-Want to spice things up?
-We dare you to add hot chilli for that extra kick.
+Wow Banh Mi takes pride in their huge range of banh mi flavours and combinations, but our favourite is definitely the char grilled pork meatball banh mi, complete with pickled carrot, cucumber, coriander and home-made mayo.

 Situated in the heart of Fortitude Valley, it’s no surprise that District 1 is one of the best places to find authentic street food.
 Their banh mi—also known as the District 1 baguette—gives you traditional Vietnamese flavour with a modern spin.
 Choose from slow-roasted pork belly, xui mai (pork and water chestnut meatballs coated in a smooth tomato sauce), lemongrass beef or sautéed mushroom and caramelised onion and experience true baguette heaven.